Petros-Petrosyan/extra-react/README.md

 # Extra React

-Extra React is a component library for React.js that aims to make developers' lives easier by providing two components: List and ConditionalRender.
+Extra React is a component library for React.js that aims to make developers' lives easier by providing two components: List and Conditional.

 ## Install